Robert F. Kennedy Medical Center: Post-Closure

 As of 2023; numerous medical offices still operate directly east of the former hospital.
-The Hospital was occasionally utilized as a film site for the show Dexter in 2008.
-On April 12, 2015; the former emergency room was damaged by arson in a fire started by vandals on the first floor.
+The Hospital was occasionally utilized as a film site for the show Dexter in 2013.
+On April 12, 2015, a fire broke out on the ground floor; although the fire was successfully brought under control and contained to the basement entrance area and storage room, heavy smoke and partial fire damage occurred.
 As of 2023; the current property owners have fenced off numerous entrances to the hospital and began demolishing smaller structures in the parking lot.
 Security regularly patrols the property and motion sensors were also installed outside of the former entrances.

 Lawsuits

 In 1970, the hospital was under investigation by the California Unemployment Insurance Appeals Board after their hiring processes came into question after allegations of numerous medical staff were hired with fraudulent medical licenses.
 The investigation later yielded no definitive evidence, and the case was dismissed in October 1971.

 In 1982, Dr. Milton Avol sued the hospital after he was placed on suspension after an internal investigation later found his practices to be "questionable" as numerous emergency room patients accused him of neglectful practice.
 The California State medical board found Avol's case to be under-researched and the matter was ultimately dismissed in 1984.

 In 1994, the California Department of Health Services was awarded $1.4 million from the hospital after misreporting their expenses from 1981 to 1993.

 In 1996, the hospital sued the state department of health services, claiming their funding was rescinded, limiting their ability to treat patients under Medi-Cal, or state assisted medical insurance.
 The state welfare board later ruled against the hospital, claiming the hospital owed the state $1.5 million in expenses provided, though the ruling was later overturned in 1998 but the state was awarded $552,000 from the hospital as a result.

 In 1997, a former nurse sued the hospital on the grounds of discriminatory termination after it had been revealed that the hospital overlooked multiple racist complaints in the workplace.